 My birthday is this Saturday.
 To celebrate, I’ve come up with some fun ideas for you!
+(Make sure to check out my French themed decorating ideas and party printables!)

 Well, it turns out that it’s not so hard!
 I found recipes for the cream puffs and custard filling in an old family cookbook.
-Each of these components was simple to make, and if you take your time, you’ll end up with an impressive dessert.

 - Read through and familiarize yourself with the directions before starting.